-- Rule 5 A member shall not perform professional services involving an actual or potential conflict of interest unless: - (a) the member's ability to act fairly is unimpaired, - (b) there has been full and timely disclosure of the conflict to all known present and prospective direct users, and - (c) all known present and prospective direct users have expressly agreed to the performance of the services by the member.
-[Modified July 1/03] - Annotation 5-1 "Full and timely disclosure" means disclosure of all material facts concerning the conflict (including the nature of the influence or relationship and the nature and extent of the interest) that may be relevant to a direct user's decision, and in sufficient time for the direct user to make an informed and independent decision.
+Rule 5 A member shall not perform professional services involving an actual or potential conflict of interest unless:

+- (a) the member's ability to act fairly is unimpaired, - (b) there has been full and timely disclosure of the conflict to all known present and prospective direct users, and - (c) all known present and prospective direct users have expressly agreed to the performance of the services by the member.

+"Full and timely disclosure" means disclosure of all material facts concerning the conflict (including the nature of the influence or relationship and the nature and extent of the interest) that may be relevant to a direct user's decision, and in sufficient time for the direct user to make an informed and independent decision.
 Such disclosure should be made in writing.
-[Adopted July 1/03]

-Annotation 6-2 [Note: repealed July 1/03]
+Annotation 6-2 [Note: repealed July 1/03 prior to renumbering of Rule 6 to Rule 5]